Download our FREE The Educating Parent Resource Directories today! Plus... more FREE resources!

-Low on Cash and Worrred that Homeschooling Witll Cost Too Much?
+Low on Cash and Worrred that Homeschooling Will Cost Too Much?
 Unit Studies Could Be the Answer You Are Looking For!

 © Beverley Paine, March 2008

-With a newborn baby, a four year old as well as our six year old daughter, homeschooling often felt like we'd taken on too much.
-I worried that our decision would ultimately harm our children - jeopardize their education.
+With a newborn baby, a four year old and our six year old daughter, homeschooling during that first year often felt like we'd taken on too much.
+I worried that our decision would ultimately harm our children and jeopardize their future education and opportunities.
 We couldn't afford school books or expensive learning materials, and everyday I felt guilty that we were denying our daughter access to learning aids and programs her friends were using at school.

 However, as it turned out, none of that was necessary!
 My fears were unfounded.

 After fiddling around trying to find my feet for a few months we gradually relaxed into an unschooling style of home education, with a huge emphasis on unit studies.
-What are unit studies?
+What are unit studies, I hear you ask?
+Back then I called them 'projects' because that's what I knew them as when I was a student.
+Pick a topic and study it, record what you find out and present it to others in whatever way you want.

-Through doing unit studies I slowly began to identify my children's individual learning styles - that is, the dominant ways in which they each learned, as well as their strengths and weakenesses.
-It was easy then to devise activities to challenge and help them grow, or make learning flow seemingly effortlessly.
+And it was largely through doing these ad hoc unit studies I slowly began to identify my children's individual learning styles: that is, the dominant ways in which they each learned, as well as their strengths and weakenesses.
+It was easy then to devise activities that helped them individually, challenge them and help them grow.
+Building activities around their learning styles made learning flow even more effortlessly.

-Most of the time the children didn't realise they were doing 'school-at-home' because they were fascinated by the topic or really interested in the activity.
-Unit studies allowed us the flexibility to choose materials that best reflected their abilities, needs, developmental stages, academic levels and learning styles.
+Most of the time the children didn't realise they were doing 'school-at-home' because they were fascinated by the topic or were really interested in the activity.
+Unit studies allowed us the flexibility to choose materials that best reflected their abilities, needs, developmental stages, academic levels and learning styles at that point in time.
+Plus, anything that wasn't striking the right note was rejected fairly quickly: we didn't waste time doing things that weren't working to achieve our goals.
+Sometimes this mean the unit study or project was dropped, usually because it had led us to a different or new one!

 So you don't have to spend a fortune on curriculum or books or learning materials if you don't have the money.
 By using an unit study approach to homeschooling you can save yourself a lot of money.

-If you want to know more about how to write your own unit studies take a look at Beverley's Practical Homeschooling Book - it's inexpensive and packed with useful and practical ideas to make unit studies easy and accessible.
+If you want to know more about how to write your own unit studies take a look at Beverley's Practical Homeschooling Book on the subject: it's inexpensive and packed with useful and practical ideas from her own experience and that of others to make unit studies easy and accessible.

 Was this article helpful?
 Was it worth $1.00 to you?
 Your gift of $1 or more helps to keep this site operating offering encouragement and reassurance to families wanting better outcomes for their children.